AaHaHaa/MMTools/README.md

 # MMTools
 This is the shared package to simulate pulse propagation in a solid-core fiber with GMMNLSE/MM-UPPE with MATLAB.

+It is useful for simulating single-mode/multimode mode-locking/oscillators, fiber amplifiers, single-mode/vector/multimode solitons, spatial beam cleaning in multimode fibers, fiber optical parametric amplifier (FOPA), and so.
+Some typical examples of oscillators include all-normal-dispersion (ANDi) oscillators and Mamyshev oscillators.
+Amplifiers include linear chirped-pulse amplification (CPA) and nonlinear gain-managed nonlinear amplification (GMNA).

 ## Capabilities:<br>
-1. It solves the pulse propagation
+1. It solves the pulse propagation with
-   - with RK4IP if single mode
+   - RK4IP if single mode
    - MPA if multimode
 2. Support both scalar and polarized scenarios.
 Controlled with `sim.scalar=true/false`.
 3. Adaptive step-size control are implemented for both RK4IP and MPA.